Preceding the Puck

 Going Deep on Data

 For this reason, we have invested our time and resources to develop a robust and – I’m going to brag here and say – un-matched proprietary research platform.
 One that allows us to dynamically present the direction of any credit union market in a multitude of ways.
+It’s called Rubicon REVEAL.

 Today, research technology exists that enables us to aggregate and analyze any region at a near-atomic level.
 So, if you ask how many adult households within a ten minute drive of a potential branch have a high-rate mortgage, school age kids, own older cars, are shopping for solar panels and are Pittsburgh Penguin fans, we have that data.
 And that’s just the tip of demographic iceberg.

-Digital information exists that make it possible to inform the future of credit union real estate decision making as never before; vast mother lodes of timely information that we are continually incorporating into our proprietary platform.
+Rubicon REVEAL makes it possible to inform the future of credit union real estate decision making as never before; vast mother lodes of timely information that we are continually incorporating into our proprietary platform.
 Mining this data enables us to quantify the difference between an outlier and a trend and to determine if that trend is suspect or sustaining. i.e., the kind you skate toward or away from.

 In the past, the focus was where the current members were located.
 With today’s technology and data, we are to determine where the ideal future members will be located.
 Simply put, guiding our clients to what will be as opposed to what was.